wendellpiez/XMLjellysandwich/docs/index.md

 The Thalaba demo calls a file in a fork of E Beshero-Bandar's [TEI Thalaba](https://github.com/ebeshero/Thalaba).
 Thanks Elisa!

 The Constitutional Convention is as mostly restored from a 2002 SVG original produced by Jim Surkamp with the developer.
-It still has its original SVG animations -- ymmv on different browsers (try Firefox)
+It still relies on original SVG declarative animations -- YMMV on different browsers (try Firefox).

 ## Maintained in this repository